 Maybe your baby gets stuck in the paradoxical nighttime feeding pattern because they’re a distracted eater.
 Perhaps they’re adjusting to the new sleeping arrangements.
 Or maybe it’s a combination of all of the above.

 It’s far too easy to see these every 1-2 hour wakings as a cry for more food.
 After all, maybe the baby is having another growth spurt, right?
-Between the increased offer in food at night, having too much fun during the day to eat, and the baby needing to be comforted to fall back asleep, there’s now a huge sleep deficit and problem forming for everyone.
+Between the increased offer of food at night, having too much fun during the day to eat, and the baby needing to be comforted to fall back asleep, there’s now a huge sleep deficit and problems forming for everyone.

-Whatever the case, natural sleep cycles and baby’s reactions to normal human development have created the perfect storm known as the 4-month-old sleep regression.
+Whatever the case, natural sleep cycles and a baby’s reactions to normal human development have created the perfect storm known as the 4-month-old sleep regression.